MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-detection-response.md

 Defender for Cloud scans connected machines (Azure VMs and AWS/GCP machines) to check whether they have an EDR solution installed and running.
 The solution can be integrated Defender for Endpoint EDR, or a supported third-party solution.

-Based on EDR solution findings, Defender for Cloud provides the following recommendations to help you identify VMs that don't have an EDR solution running, and remediate.
+Based on EDR solution findings, Defender for Cloud provides the following recommendations to help you identify and remediate machines that don't have an EDR solution running.
 EDR solution recommendations are as follows:

 - `EDR solution should be installed on Virtual Machines`
 - `EDR solution should be installed on EC2s`